Teaching the Vietnam War at school

 New Zealand and the Vietnam War – where it fits in the curriculum

-New Zealand's involvement in the Vietnam War is an ideal broad context for Levels 1-3 NCEA History.
-It is an integral part of any number of broad historical themes and ideas that could be explored, including the Cold War, New Zealand's search for security in the period after 1945, and changing attitudes to war and warfare.
-Achievement standards at all levels require students to consider historical events and places of significance to New Zealanders.
-These are explored with varying degrees of depth and significance across the levels.
+New Zealand’s involvement in the Vietnam War is an ideal broad context for the research standards offered at Levels 1–3 of NCEA.
+There are any number of broad historical themes and ideas that could be explored, including the Cold War, New Zealand’s search for security in the period after 1945, and changing attitudes to war and warfare.
+This topic is also an ideal extension to a number of existing history topics.

 Social Studies